pinterest/thriftcheck/README.md

 ]
 ```

-See the [full list of available types](#supported-type-names).
-Types are [matched semantically](#semantic-type-matching).

-## Supported type names

-There are multiple checks which can be configured by specifying the types they act upon.
+## Type Checks

+Some checks are used to restrict the set of types that are allowed in various
+contexts, with the [`types`][] check acting globally.
+All of these checks use
+the same matching and configuration pattern.

+If the type is in the `disallowedTypes` list, this check will report an error
+stop.
+Otherwise, if the `allowedTypes` list is not empty, the check will report
+an error if the type is not part of the `allowedTypes` list.

 The supported type names include:

 - **Primitives**: `bool`, `i8`, `i16`, `i32`, `i64`, `double`, `string`, `binary`
+- **Enumerations**: `enum`
 - **Collections**: `map`, `list`, `set`
 - **Structures**: `union`, `struct`, `exception`
-- **Enums**: `enum`

-### Semantic type matching

-Types are matched semantically, including resolving `typedef`s to their underlying types, so `typedef`s and other indirect type references are properly handled.
+Types are matched semantically, including resolving type definitions, so
+`typedef`s and other indirect type references are properly handled.

 ## Custom Checks